Wiyaala: Early life

-In 2018, Wiyaala disclosed in an interview with Becky on the E with Becks show on Joy Prime that she has been married for four years but would not disclose the name of her husband.
+In 2018, Wiyaala disclosed in an interview with Becky on the E with Becks show on Joy Prime, that she has been married for four years but would not disclose the name of her husband.
 Only four people were present at her wedding; a lawyer, a judge and her mum and dad.

 Musical career

 From early childhood in the Upper West Region of Ghana, Wiyaala was active as an entertainer, earning her first income as a performer in a local bar in Tamale.
 After completing Kanton Secondary High School, Wiyaala's musical career began in earnest when she joined the local music scene in Wa which centered around Echo Soundz Recording Studios.
-She performed at local events and recorded as a usually unpaid session singer for artists in the Upper West Region.
+She performed at local events and recorded as a usually unpaid session singer for artists in the Upper West Region of Ghana.

 In 2009, she recorded her first album Tuma ("Work") in the Sissala language at Echo Soundz Studios in Wa.
 Songs like "Dannu" and "Dirik…" soon became local hits.

 Looking to establish a national career, she made the journey to Accra to audition at Music reality show "Starz of the Future".
 Wiyaala did not impress her first two attempt, but at her third try in 2011, she went all the way to the finals, winning two Golden Moments awards.
-She won the 2012 Vodafone ICONS Mixed Edition hosted by fellow Ghanaian DJ "Benny Blanco", as part of the Ghanaian band Black N Peach, while singing Tina Turner's "Simply The Best".
+She won the 2012 Vodafone ICONS Mixed Edition hosted by fellow Ghanaian DJ "Benny Blanco", as part of the Ghanaian gband Black N Peach, while singing Tina Turner's "Simply The Best".

 She left the Black N Peach band during April 2013, after having released one single ("Wonkoa"), to pursue a solo career with Djimba World Records.
-Her first release was "Make Me Dance" which featured Ghana's first-ever underwater scenes in a music video, and soon afterwards the single "Rock My Body", which quickly became a hit and won her two awards at the 2014 edition of the All Africa Music Awards.
+Her first release was "Make Me Dance" which featured Ghana's first-ever underwater scenes in a music video, and soon afterwards the single "Rock My Body", which quickly became a hit and won her two awards at the 2014 edition of All Africa Music Awards.
 Wiyaala won two of the coveted 23.9-carat gold-plated trophies for The Most Promising Artist in Africa and The Revelation of the African Continent.

-In November 2014, Wiyaala released her "official" debut album, the eponymously titled Wiyaala which was nominated for album of the year at the Vodafone Ghana Music Awards 2015 and at the All Africa Music Awards 2015.
-She won Music Video of the Year with the song "Africa" at the 2015 All Africa Music Awards (AFRIMA).
+In November 2014, Wiyaala released her "official" debut album, the eponymously titled Wiyaala which was nominated for album of the year at the Vodafone Ghana Music Awards 2015 and at All Africa Music Awards 2015.
+She won Music Video of the Year with the song "Africa"on 2015 at All Africa Music Awards (AFRIMA).